 I wonder how many people think they’ve finished it and they didn’t and they had no idea.

 Multiple-ended games become character studies for the players in terms of how they connect with the game and what they perceive as their challenges.
 This gives people a glimpse into their moral alignments.
-Click To Tweet
+Share on XYou do complete the narrative of the game in the one play-through, but you don’t see the broader philosophical result until the second time you beat it.

 That brings us to the coolest part of our academic content from this extended abstract.
 We have a quadrant-based grid that looks at linear narrative and branching narrative as the Y-axis, and scripted choices versus systemic choices as the X-axis.
 We’ve talked about Detroit: Become Human.
 That is on the scripted choices, branching narrative deep down on both axes.
 It is a highly scripted and branching narrative game.
 I’ve mentioned the BioShock.
 It is on the branching narrative systemic choice side.
 We have the Walking Dead.
 Did you ever play the Walking Dead games by Telltale?